ChaunceyKiwi/Algorithms-DS/README.md

-# Ds_Algorithm
+# Algorithms - DS
-Data Structure &amp; Algorithm
+Algorithm - Data Structures

-I will add both data sturcture and algorithm here.
+	* Both data structure and algorithm will be added here.

-Every things added here should be comprehended quite well.
+	* Every things added here is recommended strongly attched with specific description or analysis.

-Yeah!~
+# Log

-Nov 8th Using Source Tree To Update.
+	* #20170206: Current mainly focus on the implementation of basic algorithms.